-Consulting fees of \$46,000 (2022 - \$88,220) relate to fees paid to consultants for the Company's marketing, business development, financing advisory and corporate secretarial services (see "Transaction with Related Parties").
+Consulting fees of \$15,000 (2022 - \$15,000) relate to fees paid to consultants for the Company's marketing, business development, financing advisory and corporate secretarial services (see "Transaction with Related Parties").
 These expenses cannot be directly attributed to any particular project and have therefore been expensed as general consulting.
-Due to a generally negative market sentiment and a lack of exploration on the Mexican properties, management limited the marketing and corporate awareness activities which resulted in the decrease in the consulting fees during the year ended February 28, 2023.

-The comprehensive loss during the current year was lower than the previous year due to a reduction in consulting fees and unrealized loss on marketable securities partially set off by the increase in exploration expenditures during the year ended February 28, 2023.
+The net and comprehensive loss during the current period was higher than the corresponding period during the previous year primarily due to the increase in legal fees, accounting and audit fees, property investigation expenses and exploration expenditures during the six months ended August 31, 2023.

-The Company incurred the following exploration expenditures during the year ended February 28, 2023, and 2022:
+The Company incurred the following exploration expenditures during the six months ended August 31, 2023 and the year ended February 28, 2023.